w99910/js-utils/README.md

 **Useful And Easy-To-Use Utilities Written In Typescript**

-> This library is being developed while I am using this on my work and use with precaution.
-I recommend you to check
-> source code before you deploy.
+> This library is being developed while I am using this on my work and thus use with precaution.
+I recommend you to check source code before you deploy.
-> Perhaps you can find some bugs and I will be happy if you report them to me.
+Perhaps you can find some bugs and I will be happy if you report them to me.

-## TODO

-- [ ] UpperCase first character in String

 ## Table of contents